 Using your sourdough starter, you can have light and fluffy Sourdough Pancakes ready to serve for a breakfast that will have everyone jumping out of bed!
 These pancakes are easy to make and a perfect way to use up that discard sourdough starter!
-For more breakfast favorites, try my Pumpkin Pancakes and French Toast recipe.
+If you need a non-sourdough pancake recipe, try my Buttermilk Pancakes!

 Pancakes mean lazy Saturday mornings and family breakfast time.
 But, these Sourdough Pancakes don’t just have to be made on the weekends.
 The batter is easily put together, and since you probably have sourdough starter discard ready to be used, this would be the perfect recipe for that.
 Plus, I will tell you how to freeze the extras to enjoy anytime you want!
 With just a hint of that sourdough tang, these pancakes can be topped with your favorite pancake toppings.